Sweden Southern Sweden

 Sea currents at Josefinelust

-The sea currents are strong, so beware!
+The sea currents are strong, so be careful!

 Sun setting at Kullaberg